18593 views

 Pope Gregory XVI founded the Gregorian Etruscan Museum (Museo Gregoriano Etrusco) in 1837.
 One of the first museums dedicated to Etruscan antiques contains the artifacts from excavations carried out during the preceding years in the sites of the most important cities of ancient Etruria.

-There are collections of Falconi (1898), Benedetti Guglielmi (1935), Mario Astarita (1967) and Giacinto Guglielmi (1987).
+There are collections of Falconi (1898), Benedetti Guglielmi (1935), Mario Astarita (1967), and Giacinto Guglielmi (1987).
 In addition, the museum includes a section dedicated to Roman antiquities (Antiquarium Romanum) with artifacts from the end of the Western Empire (5th century A.D.), where works are made of bronze, glass, and terracotta and ceramics from Rome and Latium.
 The section dedicated to the Greek collection of figurative vases allows visitors to observe the history of ancient paintings.

 Photocopies from the library for private study of pages from books published between 1801 and 1990 can be requested in person or by mail in digital version.
 The library contains online manuscripts catalog.

 The Vatican Historical Museum (Museo Storico Vaticano) was founded in 1973 at the behest of Pope Paul VI.
 Later, in 1987, it was moved to the main floor of the Apostolic Palace and opened in 1991.
-There is an impressive collection of portraits of all the Popes, important items of the Papal Military Corps of the 16-17th centuries, and religious paraphernalia connected to rituals of the papacy.
+There is an impressive collection of portraits of all the Popes, essential items of the Papal Military Corps of the 16-17th centuries, and religious paraphernalia connected to rituals of the papacy.
 In addition, the floor plan contains Popemobiles, carriages, and motorcars of Popes and Cardinals.

-Pope Paul VI inaugurated the carriage Pavilion in 1973.
+Pope Paul VI inaugurated the Carriage Pavilion in 1973.
 The Papal Carriages Museum of carts has an exciting history of the movement of pontiffs: dozens of carriages, 12 cars, the steering wheel of a racing Ferrari, palanquins, harnesses, saddles, aircraft model, locomotive, and even a ship.

-St Jerome in the Wilderness is an unfinished painting by Leonardo da Vinci which depicts Saint Jerome during his retreat to the Syrian Desert.
+St Jerome in the Wilderness is an unfinished painting by Leonardo da Vinci that depicts Saint Jerome during his retreat to the Syrian Desert.
 The painting represents him kneeling in a rocky landscape, looking toward a crucifix with a rock in his right hand.
 The lion, the stone, and a cardinal’s hat serve as the traditional features of the saint.

 The Stefaneschi Altarpiece is a triptych by the Italian medieval painter Giotto, commissioned by Cardinal Giacomo Gaetani Stefaneschi to present as an altarpiece for one of the altars of St. Peter’s Basilica.
 Nowadays, the triptych is at the Pinacoteca Vaticana.